chr0nzz/traefik-manager-mobile/README.md

 - **Push** - events delivered to the phone over UnifiedPush
 - **Home screen widgets** - the same desk cards in three sizes, configured per widget
 - **App lock** - optional biometric unlock, with relock when the app goes to the background
+- **Opens on your last data** - every screen keeps its own snapshot per server and draws it immediately, then refreshes behind it

 ---